jokeofweek/jokeofweek.github.io/_posts/2020-05-26-merkle_trees.markdown

 Let's take a look at the function we conjured together.
 Previously, our method was to concatenate all the files together into one giant string, produce a checksum, and then compare it.
 What if we were to instead keep a per-file checksum?
 This would let us answer the question on a per-file basis and also help us identify which files are missing.

 Taking this one step further - we can even keep concatenate all these file-specific checksums and produce a new checksum!
-This lets us answer the overall question of "are all my files valid" quickly, and if the answer is no, we can then dig into the various checksums to find the root issues.
-Because of the properties of these functions, if one file is wrong, then the file-specific checksum will mismatch and consequently so will the concatenated checksum derived from it.
+This lets us answer the overall question of "are all my files valid" quickly, and if the answer is no, we can then dig into the various checksums to find the root cause.
+Because of the properties of these functions, if one file is wrong, then its file-specific checksum will mismatch and consequently so will the concatenated checksum derived from it.

 Turns out this concept already exists: [hash lists](https://en.wikipedia.org/wiki/Hash_list).
 You might implement something like this: